 If you are using an approved booster seat (according to Australian standards), it must be secured with two anchor points.

-Sadly, a lot of Australians who install their booster seats do it wrong, which puts their child at risk of serious injury.
+Sadly, a many Australians fail to install booster seats correctly, which puts their child at risk of serious injury.

 When Can I Change From Booster Seats to Regular Car Seats